Thomas Pelham (of Stanmer)

 Thomas Pelham (c.
 1705 — 21 December 1737) was a British politician.
-Trained as a Turkey merchant, he succeeded to the family estates on the death of his brother, and was placed in Parliament on the family interest by his first cousin, the Duke of Newcastle.
+Trained as a merchant to work in the Ottoman Empire, he succeeded to the family estates on the death of his brother, and was placed in Parliament on the family interest by his first cousin, the Duke of Newcastle.
 His alcoholism did not endear him to the electors, and he died of it in 1737.

 Biography

-The third son of Henry Pelham, he was apprenticed at a young age to John Lethieullier, a Turkey merchant in Constantinople, from which he got the name of "Turk" Pelham.
+The third son of Henry Pelham, he was apprenticed at a young age to John Lethieullier, a merchant in Constantinople, Ottoman Empire, from which he got the name of "Turk" Pelham.
 On 5 February 1725, he married Lethieullier's stepdaughter, Annetta Bridges, by whom he had one son and one daughter: